-Practitioners in Texas use single or multiple (triplicate) copy forms, issued by DPS, to write prescriptions for Schedule II controlled substances.
-These forms are provided by DPS at $9 per pad of 100.
-Pharmacists transmit a record of the prescription to DPS electronically or, in limited instances (and with prior DPS approval), forward a copy of the prescription.
+Practitioners in Texas use single or multiple (triplicate) copy forms, issued by the Department, to write prescriptions for Schedule II controlled substances.
+These forms are provided by DPS at cost.
+Pharmacists transmit a record of the prescription to the Department electronically or, in limited instances (and with prior Department approval), forward a copy of the prescription.
 See the section on waivers for more information.

 Prescription forms may be obtained only from the Texas Prescription Program.
-Cards for reordering are mailed with each prescription set.
-However, in the event one is needed, order cards can be requested from the Texas Prescription Program at (512) 424-7293.
+Cards for reordering are mailed with each prescription set; however, in the event one is needed, order cards can be requested from the Texas Prescription Program.
 Also acceptable, in lieu of an order card, is a request on official letterhead that provides the practitioner's registration information and the quantity of forms requested.
-At this time, orders must include a check or money order; It is anticipated online ordering may be possible at a future date.
+At this time, orders must include a check or money order; however, it is anticipated that online ordering may be possible at a future date.
 Orders and payment should be sent to:

 Texas Department of Public Safety